 Results

-[IMPORTANT: Method and Results sections were written in the past tense using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+[IMPORTANT: Method and Results sections were written in the past tense using a randomized dataset produced by Qualtrics and R codes to simulate what these sections will look like after data collection.
 These will be updated following the data collection.]

-Replication

 Descriptive statistics of all measures are presented in Table 9.
-Statistical tests of the hypotheses are summarized in Table 10, 11, and 12.
+Statistical tests of the hypotheses are summarized in Table 10 11, 12, 13, 14 and 15.
+We did not apply the exclusion criteria for the simulated dataset and this will be completed after the data collection.

 Table 9

-Descriptive statistics for all conditions
+Studies 1-4: Descriptive statistics